zengxu-yang/linux-on-winbook-tw102/README.md

 * Touchscreen
 * Cameras
 * Suspend/Wakeup
 * Screen backlight brightness adjustment.
-There are brightness settings but they have no effect. `dmesg` show error messages:
+There are brightness settings but they have no effect. `dmesg` shows the following error messages:
 ```
 [drm:pwm_setup_backlight [i915]] *ERROR* Failed to own the pwm chip
 ```